ayushgup1/GIT/README.md

 ## Now, after initial commit there are changes  :

-6. git diff README.md  : Shows diffrence in the files if any with respect to what you have in master branch.
+6. git diff README.md  : Shows diffrence in the files if any with respect to what you have in master branch.(working area and index/staged area) git diff --cached(index vs branch area)
 7. git log   : Shows you the log history

 If you want to move head to previous commit due to some issue with current commit use the following :